David Doughty: Biography

 In those 16 matches, Doughty took 35 wickets at the low average of 18.14 runs per wicket.
-His most successful match came against Derbyshire at Weston-super-Mare when he took six wickets for 58 runs in the first innings and followed that with five for 44 in the second for match figures of 11 for 102.
+His most successful match came against Derbyshire at Weston-super-Mare when he took six wickets for 58 runs in the first innings and five for 44 in the second for match figures of 11 for 102.
 These were the only occasions on which he took five wickets in an innings, and he had lost his place in the team by the end of the season.
 In 1964, he made only a single first-class appearance, and though it brought his highest first-class score, 22, it did not bring any wickets, and he did not play first-class cricket again.

 Doughty's single List A appearance produced a curiosity.
-Playing in Somerset's first-ever one-day match in the inaugural Gillette Cup against Glamorgan in 1963, he took one wicket and then came in to bat at No 10 with Somerset at 121 for eight, chasing a total of 207.
+Playing in Somerset's first-ever one-day match in the inaugural Gillette Cup against Glamorgan in 1963, he took one wicket and then went in to bat at No 10 with Somerset at 121 for eight, chasing a total of 207.
 Doughty scored 20 and put on 75 for the ninth wicket with Brian Langford, who made 56.
 In 2009, the stand was still Somerset's ninth-wicket List A cricket record and the oldest surviving List A record.